campusrover/robot_services/README.md

 ## Installation and setup

-This package runs on Python 2.7
+This package runs on Python 2.7 in ROS Melodic.

 Besides default packages that are included with python and ros installations, the redis python module is required.
 Get it with `pip install redis`.
 To communicate with redis on your local device instead of a redis server, use `apt install redis-server`.

+The turtlebot3_slam package is currently required. clone it from [here](https://github.com/ROBOTIS-GIT/turtlebot3)

+To use fiducials, add them with `apt install ros-melodic-fiducials` - this will install aruco_detect and a few other fiducial related packages.

+To easily spawn multiple fiducials to gazebo, try the [Gazebo Fiducial Spawner Package](https://github.com/NateDimick/gazebo_fiducial_spawner)

+`fidtest.launch` is provided to test fiducial recognition and localization in isolation from other parts of the bridge.

-To use `test.launch` and `map_bridge_debug.py` you will need PIL.
+`test.launch` and `map_bridge_debug.py` are provided to test map generation in isolation.
+To run you will need PIL.
 Get it with `pip install Pillow`. `map_bridge_debug.py` draws a map based on the line segments it generates to help visualize while debgging.

 ## REDIS channels